-Note: The Definitions and Concepts may not necessarily be listed alphabetically in certain instances but according to the relevance of the subject defined.
+Note: The definitions contained in this section are applicable to the UJ context.
+The definitions and concepts are not listed alphabetically but according to the relevance of the subject defined.

 - 2.3.1 Unless the context requires otherwise, where acronyms, words and phrases are used in these Academic Regulations, they bear the meanings as assigned to them below, and other grammatical forms of the words or phrases have corresponding meanings. - 2.3.2 If any definition contains a substantive provision conferring rights or imposing obligations or duties on the University or any person, notwithstanding that it is only in the definition (or such other clause), effect shall be given to it as if it were a substantive provision in the body of these Academic Regulations.